At a glance: Medicare health insurance in Montana

 Montana’s new regulations provided a guaranteed-issue window during which Medicare beneficiaries with supplemental MCHA coverage were able to transition to a Medigap plan in late 2013/early 2014, and ensured Medigap eligibility for people under the age of 65 who would become eligible for Medicare in the future.
 But it didn’t address the issue of other Montana residents who already had Medicare, were under age 65, and didn’t have supplemental coverage under MCHA.
 So in 2015, the state offered a one-time Medigap open enrollment period (aligned with the Part D and Medicare Advantage open enrollment in November/December) for people who were under 65 and already enrolled in Medicare.

-Twenty-six insurers submitted information to the Montana Insurance Commissioner for publication in Montana’s 2018-2019 Medigap rate guide.
+Twenty-six insurers submitted information to the Montana Insurance Commissioner for publication in Montana’s 2019-2020 Medigap rate guide.
 Premiums are significantly more expensive for those under 65, as is the case in most states where insurers are required to offer coverage to under-65 beneficiaries.
-For example, Medigap Plan A (the least comprehensive plan) for a 65-year-old Montana resident is priced roughly in the range of $85 to $125 per month, whereas the same insurers mostly charge premiums in the range of $250 to $450 per month for an enrollee who is under 65.
+For example, Medigap Plan A (the least comprehensive plan) for a 65-year-old Montana resident is priced roughly in the range of $85 to $130 per month by most insurers, whereas the same insurers mostly charge premiums in the range of $250 to $450 per month for an enrollee who is under 65.

 Disabled Medicare beneficiaries also have access to the normal Medigap open enrollment period when they turn 65.
 At that point, they can select from among any of the available Medigap plans, with lower premiums that apply to people who are aging onto Medicare when they turn 65.